RetroVioletRed/SillyTavern-PicturePrompt/README.md

 ## Gallery Images

-SillyTavern's built-in gallery now has "𖡡Inject Mode" switch.
-In inject mode you can sellect any image to pin it for injection.
+SillyTavern's built-in gallery now has an "𖡡Inject Mode" switch.
+In inject mode you can select any image to pin it for injection.

 Pinned images are stored per-character and can be labeled.

-As with Extra Images, extension settings let's you enable/disable injection and set a max image count.
+As with Extra Images, extension settings let you enable/disable injection and set a max image count.

 ## How it works